 There is a page providing an overview of the H5P content-type translation status at https://localization.h5p.org/

-When you click on a language (Spanish in this example), you will see all the H5P modules with the proportion of strings translated into that language.
+When you click on a language (Spanish for example), you will see all the H5P modules with the proportion of strings translated into that language.

-When you click on a module (Audio in this example) you will see a list of all the untranslated and translated strings for that language for that module
+When you click on a module (Audio for example) you will see a list of all the untranslated and translated strings for that language for that module

 - h5p.tk - a user-friendliy platfform that you can use to translate H5P strings.

 - the Guide for Adding content type translations via GitHub.